 DIY Herbs in Mason Jars

-I had the perfect place to hang them on either side of my kitchen sink… lots of afternoon sunlight… just perfect.
+I had the perfect place to hang them on either side of my kitchen sink… lots of afternoon sunlight… just perfect for my vertical garden.

-So I added some hooks to outside of the kitchen cabinets and hung the herb mason jars on them.
+So I added some hooks to the outside of the kitchen cabinets and hung the herb mason jars on them.
+This works great if you have limited countertops or a small space.

 I love the addition to our kitchen.
 Live plants make such a difference in a space – nothing cuter than small herb jars!